sjhapate/ESP32BottlesOf_beer/README.md

 This program implements the classic "99 Bottles of Beer" song on an ESP32 microcontroller.
 It uses serial communication for output and user interaction, and a physical button for resetting the song.

 ## Features
-- **Interactive Song**: Prompts the user after each verse to continue or stop.
+- **Interactive Song**: Prompts the user to continue or stop after each verse.
 - **Reset Button**: Reset the song by pressing a button when all bottles are consumed.
 - **Serial Monitoring**: Displays the song's progress and user prompts in a terminal.
 - **Customizable Bottles**: Start with any initial number of bottles.